(1) A person is guilty of unlawful recreational fishing in the first degree if:

 (c) The person shoots, gaffs, snags, snares, spears, dipnets, or stones fish or shellfish in state waters, or possesses fish or shellfish taken by such means, unless such means are authorized by express department rule;

-(e) The person possesses a sturgeon measuring in excess of the maximum size limit as established by rules adopted by the department; or
+(e) The person possesses a white sturgeon measuring in excess of the maximum size limit as established by rules adopted by the department;

-(f) The person possesses a salmon or steelhead during a season closed for that species.
+(g)(i) The person possesses a wild salmon or wild steelhead during a season closed for wild salmon or wild steelhead.

 (2) Unlawful recreational fishing in the first degree is a gross misdemeanor.

 (3) In addition to the penalties set forth in subsection (2) of this section, if a person is convicted of violating this section and the violation results in the death of fish listed in this subsection, the court shall require payment of the following amounts for each fish taken or possessed.
 This is a criminal wildlife penalty assessment that must be paid to the clerk of the court and distributed each month to the state treasurer for deposit in the fish and wildlife enforcement reward account created in RCW 77.15.425: